-The term broken hip usually refers to a fracture of the ball portion of this joint, that is, the upper femur, femoral neck or the femoral head.
 In this section, we are speaking specifically of a fracture of the cup or acetabulum.
 Fractures of the acetabulum are harder to treat because access to this bone is more difficult, and because of the acetabulum's proximity to the major blood vessels to the legs, the sciatic nerve (the major nerve that arises from the lower spine and provides sensation and movement to the leg and foot), the intestines, the ureter and the bladder.
-Unlike a hip fracture, which can be treated relatively easily, to repair an acetabular fracture, the orthopaedic surgeon, must, in essence, fix the broken bones from the inside out.
+Unlike a hip fracture, which can be treated relatively easily, to repair an acetabular fracture, the orthopedic surgeon, must, in essence, fix the broken bones from the inside out.

 In fractures of this type, the femoral head is often driven through the acetabulum because of the impact of the fall or accident.
 If the femoral head ends up outside the acetabulum, this is known as a dislocation of the hip joint.
 Some patients have both a fracture and a dislocation.